targomo/typescript-challenge-frontend/README.md

 ## Evaluation

 - We will consider the code quality and the number of features delivered (keep in mind that quality is better than quantity)
-- The projects are set up to meet our internal style guide (folder structure, best practises, lint etc) please follow the exsisting guidlines (pro tip: use prettier and run `npm run lint` regularly)
+- The projects are set up to meet our internal style guide (folder structure, best practises, lint etc) please follow the exsisting guidlines (pro tip: use prettier regularly)
 - Unit tests are appreciated, but dont get stuck on them
 - You will receive our feedback not later than one week after you submit it